 This funky town is a living tribute to this period of design, calling itself New Zealand’s ‘Art Deco Capital’ and judging by the number of classic cars, Deco style buildings and the odd flapper girl giggling in a café, I’d say its pretty much bang on the money.

 Visiting the North Island is a fantastic way to explore New Zealand’s Maori heritage as well as the country’s many thermal properties.
-An all round a fantastic journey, made the more enjoyable with the freedom of a hire car.
-I can’t stress enough how much I enjoyed exploring New Zealand’s beautiful countryside and with record numbers of New Zealanders currently moving to Australia or Cape Town, I’m left scratching my head and wondering why..
-Maybe it’s the fact that airline tickets to Cape Town and Australia are pretty affordable and it’s easy to travel back and forth
+An all round a great journey, made the more enjoyable with the freedom of a hire car.
+I can’t stress enough how much I enjoyed exploring New Zealand’s beautiful countryside and with record numbers of New Zealanders currently moving to Australia, I’m left scratching my head and wondering why..

 Next: Winter is coming.. we venture to the US, freeze at Harvard and try not to get shanked in Boston!Pin It